Assumption Chapel: 1856–1857 plague

+1870s plague

-The first chapel built on this site was known as Maria Hilf, which means "Mary's Help" in German.
-At the time of its original construction in 1877, much of the Midwest was suffering from locust plagues.
-The plagues began in the summer of 1873, when Rocky Mountain Locusts laid claim to a territory spreading from southern Wyoming over Nebraska and the Dakotas all the way to Iowa and Minnesota.
+The later plague began in the summer of 1873, when similarly migrating Rocky Mountain Locusts laid claim to a territory spreading from southern Wyoming over Nebraska and the Dakotas all the way to Iowa and Minnesota.

 The first year the grasshoppers came looking for food and found it in the plentiful wheat fields, where they laid eggs.
 The newly hatched grasshoppers were wingless for the first six to eight weeks of life, but their work was no less devastating.
 Until they could fly, they crawled along and feasted on the tender new growth of crops.
 When their wings grew strong enough, they flew off for another field.
 This cycle would continue from 1873 to 1877, bringing widespread destruction to a part of the country primarily dependent on an agricultural economy.

 Large black clouds made up of thousands of grasshoppers moved from field to field, from county to county.
 One historian reported that "grasshoppers, sixty to eighty per square yard, could devour one ton of hay per day each forty acres they covered."
 The grasshoppers ate everything and anything: crops, fruit trees, wooden fork handles, even clothing.
 In her book On the Banks of Plum Creek, Laura Ingalls Wilder records her eyewitness accounts of the plight of these plagues.
 She relates how they could not even keep grasshoppers out of the milk pail while milking.
 She tells how some men headed to the eastern side of the state to find work on unaffected farms.